yix/wg-busy/DESIGN.md

 ### UI
 - Peer list: "Exit Node" badge, "via <name>" label
 - Peer form: "Exit Node" checkbox (hides Route via), "Route via" dropdown (hides when Exit Node checked)

+### Advertised Routes
+Peers can declare "Advertised Routes", which are subnets that reside behind the peer.
+These CIDRs are appended to the `AllowedIPs` directive in the server's `wg0.conf` for the peer.
+WireGuard's `wg-quick` will automatically add standard static routes for these subnets targeting the WireGuard interface, ensuring returning or transit traffic reaches the peer.

+### Policy Routes
+If you need granular control where traffic from a specific peer destined to specific subnets must be routed via a distinct gateway IP, you can configure "Policy Routes" (formatted as `<CIDR> via <Gateway IP>`).
+When defined, WG-Busy assigns a dedicated `PolicyRoutingTableID` to the peer and injects:
+- `ip rule add from <peer_ip> table <table_id>`
+- `ip route add <CIDR> via <Gateway IP> dev wg0 table <table_id>` These commands are added to `PostUp` and mirrored in `PostDown` for clean teardown.

 ## Config Persistence: YAML → .conf